Pets are welcome at Tonto National Monument!

 Bark Ranger Program

 Become a Bark Ranger!
 Pets make great hiking companions on the Lower Cliff Dwelling Trail.
 It is important to make sure you and your dog know about the rules and safety tips for bringing pets along.
-Complete the Bark Ranger activity- also avaliable at the Visitor Center front desk- to learn more.
-After completion, you are elidgible to purchase the Bark Ranger tag for your pet in the park bookstore.
+Complete the Bark Ranger activity [pdf] to learn more.
+Bark Ranger tags are available to purchase for your pet in the park bookstore.